College Factual by our College Data Analytics Team

 Unbiased Factual Guarantee

-Many schools pride themselves on their diversity, but what does that mean, really?
-College Factual ran the numbers to find out how diverse the standard college campus really is, taking into account race, gender, the ages of the students, and where they're from.
-Read the Oglethorpe diversity report below.
+What does diversity really mean at the college level?
+College Factual ran the numbers to discover how diverse the average college campus really is, taking into account race, gender, the ages of the students, and where they’re from.

 Oglethorpe Student Population